Pierre Laval: Return to power, 1942–1944

+Exile in Sigmaringen and Spain, 1944–1945

-About two months later, he and some others were arrested by the Germans and transported to Belfort, where they arrived on 19 August 1944.
+On the same day, Laval and some others were also arrested by the Germans and transported to Belfort, where they arrived on 19 August.

 In view of the speed of the Allied advance, what was left of the Vichy government was moved on 7 September 1944 from Belfort to the Sigmaringen enclave in Germany.
 Pétain took residence at the Hohenzollern castle in Sigmaringen.
 At first, Laval also resided in that castle.
 In January 1945 Laval was assigned to the Stauffenberg castle in Wilflingen, 12 km outside the Sigmaringen enclave.
 By April 1945, US General George S. Patton's army approached Sigmaringen and so the Vichy ministers were forced to seek their own refuge.
 Laval received permission to enter Spain and was flown to Barcelona by a Luftwaffe plane.
 However, 90 days later, Charles de Gaulle pressured Spain to expel Laval.
 The same Luftwaffe plane that had flown him to Spain then flew him to the American-occupied zone of Austria.
+He had attempted to seek refuge in Liechtenstein, but was turned away.
 The American authorities immediately arrested Laval and his wife and turned them over to the Free French.
 They were flown to Paris to be imprisoned at Fresnes Prison.
 Madame Laval was later released, but Pierre Laval remained in prison to be tried for treason.

 Prior to his arrest, Laval had planned to move to Sintra, Portugal, where a house had been leased for him.